Anat Cohen: Biography

-Cohen began playing clarinet and saxophone.
-In 1996, she studied at the Berklee College of Music.
+Cohen was born into a musical family and began playing the clarinet at age 12 with Jaffa Conservatory’s Dixieland band.
+When she was 16, she started playing tenor saxophone with the conservatory’s big band.
+She attended the Yellin School in 1991 and majored in jazz.
+She served in the Israeli military from 1993 to 1995 and studied at Berklee College of Music from 1996 to 1999.
+She then moved to New York and toured with the Diva Jazz Orchestra for a decade while also working with Brazilian groups such as the Choro Ensemble and Duduka Da Fonseca’s Samba Jazz Quintet.
 She has also recorded with her brothers Avishai Cohen (trumpeter) and Yuval Cohen (alto and soprano saxophonist).

 Her debut album, Place & Time, featuring Jason Lindner, Ben Street, Jeff Ballard, and Avishai Cohen, was released in 2005 on Anzic Records.
 Her most recent album as leader, with the Anat Cohen Tentet, was Triple Helix, released in 2019 also on Anzic Records.

 Cohen performs regularly and has appeared at a number of notable jazz festivals, including the Newport Jazz Festival, Montreal International Jazz Festival, Tudo É Jazz Festival, and the North Sea Jazz Festival.